Home » Recipe Index » Main Dish Recipes

 • Line the air fryer basket with parchment paper (see note).

-• In a medium bowl, combine the chicken, vinegar, soy sauce, ginger, salt, and pepper and tos to coat the chicken.
+• In a medium bowl, combine the chicken, vinegar, soy sauce, ginger, salt, and pepper and toss to coat the chicken.
 Let marinate for 15 to 20 minutes.
 If you want to marinate the chicken for longer, cover and refrigerate it for as long as overnight.

 • Beat the eggs in a shallow bowl.